OliverMidbrink/pdfchat.ai/README.md

 For faster development with automatic reloading:

 ```
+./manage.sh dev
+# or
 npm run dev
-# or
-./manage.sh dev
 ```

 This enables:
 - Hot Module Replacement for React components (frontend)
 - Automatic server restart on code changes (backend)
-- Live log viewing with `./manage.sh logs`
+- Live log viewing

-See `README_MANAGEMENT.md` for more details on the management system.

-### Git Setup

-The repository is configured with:
-- Comprehensive `.gitignore` for Python, Node.js, and project-specific files
-- Pre-commit hook to check for common issues before committing
-- Shell script permissions automatically preserved

-When cloning the repository for the first time:
+## Management Scripts

+The application includes a comprehensive management system through the `manage.sh` script:

 ```
-git clone <repository-url>
-cd pdfchat.ai
-chmod +x *.sh  # Make all shell scripts executable
+./manage.sh <command>
 ```

+Available commands:

+- `start` - Start both the frontend and backend servers
+- `stop` - Stop all application services
+- `restart` - Restart all application services
+- `status` - Show the current status of all services
+- `logs` - View real-time application logs
+- `healthcheck` - Perform a comprehensive health check of the application
+- `fix` - Attempt to fix common issues automatically
+- `view-frontend` - View only frontend logs
+- `view-backend` - View only backend logs
+- `clean-logs` - Clear old log files

+For more detailed information about the management system, see `README_MANAGEMENT.md`.

 ### Troubleshooting

-If you encounter any issues, run the diagnostic script:
+If you encounter any issues, check the application status and logs:

 ```
-./diagnose.sh
+./manage.sh status
+./manage.sh logs
 ```

-This will identify common problems and attempt to fix them automatically.
-The script will:
-- Check for missing Python dependencies
-- Verify the .env file is properly configured
-- Ensure npm packages are installed
-- Provide a detailed summary of the environment status

-Alternatively, use the management script for comprehensive diagnostics:
+For a comprehensive health check:
 ```
 ./manage.sh healthcheck
 ```

-### Manual Setup
+## Manual Setup

+If you prefer to set up components manually:

-#### Backend Setup
+### Backend Setup

 1. Navigate to the backend directory:
    ```